-What I do want to discuss is the two things that leapt out at me during The Passion.
+What I do want to discuss is the two things that leapt out at me during that showing of The Passion.

 Jesus’ Final Miracle of His Earthly Ministry

 The first is that Jesus’ final miracle prior to his death on the cross was to physically heal someone.
-I think it was a particularly fitting last act for Him to do something that He consistently did throughout His earthly ministry.
+I think it particularly fitting for His last supernatural act was to do something He consistently did throughout His earthly ministry.
 All four Gospels record that during the three years or so of His itinerant ministry throughout Israel, He healed everyone who came to Him for it, without exception.

 In case you haven’t seen the movie or read the Gospel account detailing the event, when the temple guards showed up at the Garden of Gethsemane to arrest Jesus that night, there was a brief altercation during which Peter drew a sword and tried to defend Jesus.
 During the same struggle, they also tried to capture John ben Zebedee, but he somehow shrugged out of his clothes and ran off buck naked from the scene.
-All the remaining disciples also scattered to the four winds and deserted Him.
+All the remaining disciples also deserted Him, scattering to the four winds.